advanced-security/probot-security-alerts/README.md

 - The Node.js application may occasionally log an error beginning with ECONN.

 If this occurs, restart Docker Desktop.
 Visual Studio code can reload the window once Docker Desktop has restarted, and `npm start` can be used to restart the application.
 The connectivity issues should be resolved.

+## Container Build
+A standalone container can be built using `docker build`.
+The standard `docker run` can be used to either run the Probot application or override the command to explore the container.
+The container is configured to expose port 3000.
+As a development environment, it will require the environment variable `GH_ORG` to enable setup to use an organization.

+For testing and deploying outside of development environments, the following environment variables would need to be configured:
+- NODE_ENV (set to `production`)
+- APP_ID
+- GH_ORG
+- PRIVATE_KEY
+- WEBHOOK_SECRET
+- GITHUB_CLIENT_ID
+- GITHUB_CLIENT_SECRET

+The complete set of variables and the details for setting those are available in the [Probot documentaton](https://probot.github.io/docs/configuration/).

+> **Note**
+> For production applications, the environment settings should be configured
+> using appropriate secret and environment variable management.